Hazelwood massacre: Toronto connection

 A few days into the investigation, police began following a lead tying the massacre to Toronto, Ontario, Canada.
 A team of homicide detectives was sent there.

 Sources informed the Detroit Free Press in late June that Williams was supplying heroin to dealers in Toronto, but the Toronto dealers were angry that Williams was diluting the heroin.
 Gardner then took over supplying the Canadians, but he was also suspected of diluting the product.

 Unhappy with the diluted heroin being supplied by Williams and Gardner, the Toronto dealers in March had traveled with a representative to Detroit to search for a new source of supply.
 Gardner learned of the plan and kidnapped the representative from a taxi cab.
 Gardner then used the man to gain access to a motel room where the two Toronto dealers were staying.
 Gardner and an accomplice reportedly then robbed the dealers, getting away with approximately $13,000 in cash, $4,000 in jewelry, and $3,000 to $4,000 in cocaine.
 Rather than killing them, Gardner then released the dealers and their agent.

 In retaliation, the Toronto dealers reportedly hired gunmen to kill Gardner.
 Gardner got wind of the planned hit and moved from his apartment at 2635 Cortland to a house at 95 Portage in Highland Park.
 The Highland Park location was reportedly used by two of the other victims (Lloyd Tyler and Romandel Burton) to sell heroin for Gardner.
 Seeking to remain on the move, Gardner relocated to the apartment on Hazelwood.
 He had also traveled to New York City, but was reportedly lured back to Detroit by a phone call from Williams advising Gardner of a potentially profitable drug deal.

 Aftermath

 At the time it occurred, the Hazelwood massacre was "the biggest mass slaying in Detroit's history".
-It was part of a record year for murders in Detroit, many tied to drug wars, with the final death toll for the year reaching 690.
+It was part of a record year for murders in Detroit, many tied to drug wars, with the final death toll for 1971 reaching 690.
 During the 1970s, Detroit led the nation in homicides and became known as "Murder City".

-As of 2001, the Hazelwood massacre remained the worst mass killing in the city's history.
-In 1990, five persons were fatally shot (and another critically injured) at a reputed crack house in northeast Detroit.
+As of 2001, the Hazelwood massacre remained the worst mass killing in Detroit's history.
+In 1990, five people were fatally shot, and another critically injured, at a reputed crack house in northeast Detroit.
 It was the worst mass murder in Detroit since the Hazelwood massacre.

 No one has ever been arrested, and the case remains open.